shansongliu/MU-LLaMA/README.md

 └── ...
 ```

+The MusicQA dataset generation is a very computationally intensive process which takes around 8 days per dataset on a Tesla V100-SXM2-32GB GPU, so it is recommended to download our generated dataset.

 > &#128221; **Note**:
 > Run the following command to flatten the MTT audio file structure once downloaaded and extracted,
 ```